TSABM/inbre-retina/README.md

 I'm not seeing much customization of napari's gui.
 I do see some impressive gui fields being added as well as pop up windows but if we need to edit the standard existing gui I may need to dig deeper.

+Began work on a new plugin where I can experiement with the gui a bit.
+I used cookiecutter this time instead of making the base plugin manually.
+It has quirks but it might be good to use in the future due to its speed.

 ## Day 7 6/5/2024
 9:40 am - 2:40 pm